The ability to have effective coaching conversations is one of the most important leadership skills your managers can possess.

 - Example coaching conversation

-- Final thoughts on training leaders as coaches
+- How to get started training your leaders as coaches

 The importance of adopting a coaching culture